 By Erika Turan, APR, Senior Account Executive

-We help many healthcare clients tell compelling, engaging, and important patient stories.
+We help many healthcare clients tell compelling, engaging, and important dating app one night stand.
 In my decades of doing this work, I’ve never grown tired of it.
 I started at the University of Nebraska Medical Center in the mid-1990s, interviewing physicians about vitamin E research and anesthesiology protocols and orthopaedic residencies.
 I progressed to interviewing a patient who underwent a groundbreaking heart procedure at a Cincinnati hospital, and others who received transplants or had incredible birth stories.
 I’ve had the privilege of listening, learning and telling the stories of medical pioneers more times than I can count.

 If your hospital is planning to use patient stories for education and outreach, here are some tips for a successful interview.